stevector/timeperiod/README.txt

  * Enable the module.
  * Create a field of type integer and select a time period widget and or formatter.

+Known Issues

+ * Field formatter not available in Views with aggregation enabled.

 Maintainers: